Kitchen Cabinet Colors

 Consider the combination of blue and grey for your kitchen.
 Like a blue sky with grey clouds, the two colors are more of a mellow contrast compared to blue and white, but the result is an aesthetic that evokes the freshness and relaxing nature of the color blue.

-Bertch has a growing selection of blues to choose from, including but not limited to cobalt, moon shadow and slate.
+Bertch has a growing selection of blues to choose from, including Cobalt, Indigo, and our grey Loft has definite blue undertones.

 Green Kitchen Cabinets

 You can leave the dark green of the 90s where it belongs: the 90s.
-But green is much too versatile of a hue to be relegated to the past completely, which is why more homeowners are coloring their kitchen with more shades of green, like olive and sage, for example.
+But green is much too versatile of a hue to be relegated to the past completely, which is why more homeowners are coloring their kitchen with more shades of green, like Olive, Grove, Spruce, and Sage, for example.

 Green is an unexpected, but also beautiful choice for kitchen cabinets because it can be both warm and cool at the same time.
 It pairs well with warm woods and brass finishes.
 Green can also soften the natural light in a larger kitchen, keeping the room from appearing too bright.